Afraid of the Dark (Halifax f.p.)

-Profile of a Serial Killer is a 1998 Australian crime television film directed by Steve Jodrell and starring Rebecca Gibney, Shane Feeney-Connor and Hugh Jackman.
-The film was released on DVD on 19 October 2004.
+"Afraid of the Dark" is a 1998 Australian crime television film broadcast on 6 September 1998, as part of the third season of Halifax f.p., and directed by Steve Jodrell and starring Rebecca Gibney, Shane Feeney-Connor and Hugh Jackman.
+The film was released on DVD under the title Profile of a Serial Killer on 19 October 2004.

 Premise

 When a shocking massacre in a small-town diner leaves no clues, Forensic Psychologist Dr. Jane Halifax (Gibney) teams up with Senior Detective Eric Ringer (Jackman) for one of the toughest cases of their careers.